curl/curl/docs/libcurl/opts/CURLOPT_ECH.md

 Turns off ECH.
 ## grease
 Instructs client to emit a GREASE ECH extension.
-(The connection will fail if ECH is attempted but fails.)
+(The connection fails if ECH is attempted but fails.)
 ## true
 Instructs client to attempt ECH, if possible, but to not fail if attempting ECH is not possible.
 ## hard